sphere-group/pegasus/design/SphereFS.md

 V. Normalization
 ----------------

-All paths must be normalized prior to resolution to ensure they don't escape the sandbox through a symbolic link.
+Under SphereFS, paths must be normalized prior to resolution to ensure they don't escape the sandbox through a symbolic link.
 Normalization takes one argument *argument* and performs the following steps:

 1. If *argument* is an Absolute Path, return *argument*.

 1. Otherwise, split *argument* into an array of substrings at each `/` or `\`, excluding empty strings.
 Let *terms* be equal to the result.

+2. If the element at index 0 of *terms* is equal to "~", "@", or "#", then:

+      1. Let *alias* be equal to the element at index 0 of *terms*.

+      2. Remove the element at index 0 from *terms*.

-2. Repeat for each string *term* in *terms*:
+3. Repeat for each element *term* in *terms*:

    1. Let *index* be equal to the position of *term* in *terms*, starting at zero.

-   2. If *index* is equal to 0 and *term* is equal to "~/", "@/", or "#/",
-      then:

-      1. Let *alias* be equal to *term*.

-      2. Remove the element at *index* from *terms*.

    3. If *term* is equal to ".", remove the element at *index* from *terms*.